Cold Starts in AWS Lambda

 The following chart estimates the probability of an instance to be recycled after the given period of inactivity:

-Cold starts happen 10 minutes after the previous request.
-This behavior is different from the past.
+Cold starts happen 5 to 7 minutes after the previous request.

 Read more: When Does Cold Start Happen on AWS Lambda?